Wisdom tooth extraction costs.

 How did we come up with this estimate?

-1) A "soft tissue" impaction is one where at least some portion of the patient's gums still lie over the wisdom tooth (the tooth is "partially erupted").
-The extraction process generally involves making an incision in the gum tissue (so to allow access to the tooth), removing the tooth, and then repositioning and suturing the gum tissue back into place.
+1) A "soft tissue" impaction is one where at least some portion of the patient's gums still lie over the wisdom tooth (the tooth is "partially erupted," see animation below).

 B) Wisdom tooth extraction - Partial bony impaction.2